seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 - Git tracks changes to plain text files (code files and text documents).
 - A directory where changes to files are tracked by Git is called a Git repository.
-- Change you working directory, then run `git init` to start a repository.
+- Change your working directory, then run `git init` to start a repository.
 - You can track changes to a file using `git add [names of files]`.
 - You can create a milestone about the state of your files using `git commit -m "message about changes since the last commit"`.
 - To examine the state of files in your repository use `git status`.